accepted FastLSQ at the AI & PDE Workshop · ICLR 2026 read on OpenReview ↗

 The paper.

-Full method, proofs, ablations, and 17-PDE benchmark are described in Sulc, A. Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives, arXiv:2602.10541.
+Full method, proofs, ablations, and 17-PDE benchmark are described in Sulc, A. FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives, arXiv:2602.10541.

 Code, examples, and the inverse-problem demos are available in the reference implementation on GitHub.